 Delphine LaLaurie, also known as Madame LaLaurie, was a wealthy and powerful slave owner during the early 1800s at her New Orleans Royal Street mansion.
 She was born in New Orleans circa 1780 to an Irish gentleman and a French lady of upper society.
 The distinguished French Creole aristocrat was taught well the ways of charm and grace, and she was notably beautiful.
-However, beneath her external beauty lay an unparalleled darkness, for at her stately mansion she tormented, tortured, and murdered several of her slaves.
-Delphine left behind a legacy of cruelty so shocking that her story has been recounted thousands of times ever since her last fateful day in New Orleans in 1834.
+However, beneath her external beauty lay unparalleled darkness.
+Behind the closed doors of her French Quarter mansion, she tormented, tortured, and murdered several of her slaves.
+The Sadistic slave owner left behind a legacy of cruelty so shocking that her story has been recounted thousands of times ever since her last fateful day in New Orleans in 1834.

 Delphine LaLaurie was the daughter of an Irish immigrant father who settled in New Orleans during the French colonial period.
 Her parents were important members of the local community, and Delphine’s cousin was the mayor of the city from 1815-1820.

 No one knew that those affairs included torturing and murdering the slaves of her household.
-Though most official reports claim that she was directly responsible for the tortuous deaths of four slaves, many people believe it may have been more than that.
+Although most official reports claim that she was directly responsible for the tortuous deaths of four slaves, many people believe it may have been more than that.
 Her macabre actions make her one of the most notorious female serial killers in American History.

 The Royal Street Mansion